projectcalico/calico/getting-started/windows-calico/kubernetes/rancher.md

    wget {{ "/manifests/custom-resources.yaml" | absolute_url }}
    ```

-1. Update the `calicoNetwork` options, ensuring that the correct pod cidr is set.
+1. Update the `calicoNetwork` options, ensuring that the correct pod CIDR is set.
 (Rancher uses `10.42.0.0/16` by default.)
-   Below are example installations for VXLAN and BGP networking using the default Rancher pod cidr:
+   Below are sample installations for VXLAN and BGP networking using the default Rancher pod CIDR:

    **VXLAN**